 J.T.
 Bloodworth was promoted to assistant coach and recruiting coordinator of the University of California San Diego baseball program in July of 2014.
-He is in his fifth season with the Tritons in 2017, having joined the staff as a volunteer in September of 2012.
+He was in his fifth season with the Tritons in 2017, having joined the staff as a volunteer in September of 2012.
 In addition to overseeing the recruiting operation, Bloodworth is the hitting instructor, works with the infielders, and also coaches third base.

 Bloodworth continues to guide a stellar Triton defense that has ranked in the top 21 in Division II in fielding percentage at .970 or better in each of his five seasons, most recently ninth (.974) in 2017.
 The 2014 squad that went 38-16 overall and brought home the CCAA tournament banner, was fifth nationally in fielding (.974) and eighth in double plays turned (54).
 In 2013, UCSD was 11th with a .972 clip.

 Leading up to his arrival in La Jolla, Bloodworth was the top assistant coach and recruiting coordinator at Lon Morris College in Jacksonville, Texas, for the 2012 season.
 In that same year, he also served as an instructor at IMG Academy in Bradenton, Fla., developing high school players from around the country.